 See additional details for The Platinum Card® from American Express

-- Earn a welcome offer of 60,000 Membership Rewards® points after you use your new Card to make $5,000 in purchases in your first 3 months.
+- Earn a welcome offer of 100,000 Membership Rewards® Points after you spend $6,000 on purchases on the Card in your first 6 months of Card Membership.

-- 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel and 5X Membership Rewards® points on prepaid hotels booked on amextravel.com.; and 1X point on all other purchases.
+- 5X Membership Rewards® points on flights booked directly with airlines or with American Express Travel on up to $500,000 on these purchases per calendar year and 5X Membership Rewards® points on prepaid hotels booked with American Express Travel.
+Terms apply. ; and 1X point on all other purchases.

 - Receive up to $200 in statement credits for one airline of your choice per calendar year that covers incidental fees, such as checked bags or in-flight refreshments.